popohacker/Evans2020.jl/docs/src/index.md

 # Replication of "Public Debt, Interest Rates, and Negative Shocks" (Evans, R. 2020)

-> This replication study was part of OUR evaluation for the course [Numerical Methods](https://floswald.github.io/NumericalMethods/) at SciencesPo Paris in Spring 2021
+> This replication study was part of our evaluation for the course [Numerical Methods](https://floswald.github.io/NumericalMethods/) at SciencesPo Paris in Spring 2021
 >
 > The functions used to replicate this paper are: